Rare strike disrupts Israel while Biden says Netanyahu isn't doing enough to reach Gaza deal

 The Histadrut said banks, some large malls and government offices had joined the strike, as well as some public transit services, although there did not appear to be major disruptions.

-Municipalities in Israel’s populated central area, including Tel Aviv, participated, leading to shortened school hours.
-Other municipalities, including Jerusalem, did not participate.
+Municipalities in Israel’s populated central area, including Tel Aviv, participated.
+Others, including Jerusalem, did not.

-Organizers of the demonstrations on Sunday estimated that up to 500,000 people joined nationwide events and the main rally in Tel Aviv.
-Israeli media estimated that 200,000 to 400,000 took part.

-Many demand that Netanyahu reach a deal to return the remaining roughly 100 hostages held in Gaza, a third of whom are believed to be dead, even if it means leaving a battered Hamas intact and withdrawing from the territory.
-Other Israelis prioritize the destruction of the militant group over freedom for the hostages.

 Some 250 hostages were taken on Oct.
 7. More than 100 were freed during a cease-fire in November in exchange for the release of Palestinians imprisoned by Israel.
 Eight have been rescued by Israeli forces.
 Israeli troops mistakenly killed three Israelis who escaped captivity in December.